Recipes can be used for many things.

 Obviously, knowing the items make up a particular dish is important for every restaurant.
-More importantly though is understanding how much stock is used when a recipe is made.
-In inventory, users can build recipes and connect them to menu items on their point of sale.
-Whenever the menu item is purchased, magic happens in Inventory, and the items along with their amounts that are used in the recipe are removed from the on-hand stock.
+More importantly though is understanding how much stock is used when a Recipe is made.
+In inventory, users can build Recipes and connect them to menu items on their point of sale.
+Whenever the menu item is purchased, magic happens in Inventory, and the amounts assigned to the items used in the recipe are depleted while sold quantities included in refunds will be ignored.

 To get to the Recipe page, users will choose the Recipe subtab under the Inventory Setup tab in the side navigation panel.